-Nicola Griffith is a native of Yorkshire, England, where she earned her beer money teaching women’s self-defense, fronting a band, and arm-wrestling in bars, before discovering writing and moving to the US.
-Her immigration case was a fight and ended up making new law: the State Department declared it to be “in the National Interest” for her to live and work in this country.
+Nicola Griffith is a native of Yorkshire, England, where she earned her beer money teaching women’s self-defence, fronting a band, and counselling at a street drugs agency, before discovering writing and moving to the US.
+Her immigration case was a fight and ended up making new law: she was the first openly queer person for whom the State Department declared it to be “in the National Interest” to live and work in this country.
 This didn’t thrill the more conservative power-brokers, and she ended up on the front page of the Wall Street Journal, where her case was used as an example of the country’s declining moral standards.

 In 1993 a diagnosis of multiple sclerosis slowed her down a bit, and she concentrated on writing.
-Her novels are Ammonite (1993), Slow River (1995), The Blue Place (1998), Stay (2002), Always (2007), Hild (2013), and So Lucky (2018).
+Her novels are Ammonite (1993), Slow River (1995), The Blue Place (1998), Stay (2002), Always (2007), Hild (2013), So Lucky (2018), Spear (2022) and Menewood (Oct 2023).
 She is the co-editor of the BENDING THE LANDSCAPE series of original short fiction.
 Her multi-media memoir, And Now We Are Going to Have a Party: Liner Notes to a Writer’s Early Life, is a limited collector’s edition.
-Her essays and short fiction have appeared in an assortment of academic texts and a variety of journals, including Nature, New Scientist, Los Angeles Review of Books and Out.
-She’s won the Washington State Book Award, the Tiptree, Nebula, and World Fantasy Awards, the Premio Italia, Lambda Literary Award (six times), and others.
+Her essays, opinion pieces, reviews, and short fiction have appeared in an assortment of academic texts and a variety of journals and media outlets, including the New York Times, Nature, New Scientist, Guardian, Los Angeles Review of Books, NPR, Electric Lit, Literary Hub, and Out.
+She’s won two Washington State Book Awards, the Otherwise/Tiptree, Nebula, and World Fantasy Awards, the Los Angeles Times Ray Bradbury Prize, the Premio Italia, and six Lambda Literary Awards, among others.

 In 2015 Nicola founded the Literary Prize Data working group whose purpose initially was to assemble data on literary prizes in order to get a picture of how gender bias operates within the trade publishing ecosystem.
 (The $50,000 Half the World Global Literati Prize was established as a direct result.)
-The group’s interests have now grown to encompass other aspects of publishing and bias, though it is currently on hiatus.
-In 2016 she began #CripLit, an online community for writers with disabilities for which, with Alice Wong, she co-hosts a regular Twitter chat.
+In 2016 she began #CripLit, an online community for disabled writers for which, with Alice Wong, she co-hosts an occasional Twitter chat.

-Nicola, now a dual US/UK citizen, holds a PhD in Creative Writing from Anglia Ruskin University, is married to writer Kelley Eskridge, and lives in Seattle.
-Most of the time she is happily lost in the seventh century (writing the second novel about Hild, Menewood), emerging occasionally to drink just the right amount of beer and take enormous delight in everything.
+Nicola, now a dual US/UK citizen, holds a PhD from Anglia Ruskin University, is married to writer Kelley Eskridge, and lives in Seattle.
+Most of the time she is happily lost in the seventh century (researching her ongoing series about Hild), emerging occasionally to enjoy a ferocious bout of wheelchair boxing, drink just the right amount of beer, and take enormous delight in everything.

 Signed, Personalised Books